pingcap/docs-cn/br/backup-and-restore-tool.md

 - It is recommended that you execute multiple restore operations serially.
 Running different restore operations in parallel increases Region conflicts and also reduces restore performance.
 - It is recommended that you mount a shared storage (for example, NFS) on the backup path specified by `-s`, to make it easier to collect and manage backup files.
 - It is recommended that you use a storage hardware with high throughput, because the throughput of a storage hardware limits the backup and restoration speed.
+- It is recommended that you disable the checksum feature (`--checksum = false`) during backup operation and only enable it during the restore operation to reduce migration time.
+This is because BR by default respectively performs checksum calculation after backup and restore operations to compare the stored data with the corresponding cluster data to ensure accuracy.

 ### How to use BR